mminke/immaru/README.md

 ## Running

-To run the media-library the easiest way is the build the docker image and then use docker-compose to startup the media-library with the necessary postgres server.
+To run Immaru the easiest way is the build the docker image and then use docker-compose to startup Immaru with the necessary postgres server.

     cd docker